stefan-hoeck/idris2-parser/docs/src/Intro.md

 the first list is a *strict* suffix of the second or not.

-Our first task will be to modify function `tok2` in such a way that it returns a proof the returned list of characters is a strict suffix of the input:
+Our first task will be to modify function `tok2` in such a way that it returns a proof that the remaining list of characters is a strict suffix of the input:

 ```idris
 data Result : (cs : List Char) -> Type -> Type where